robusta-dev/robusta/docs/configuration/alert-manager.rst

-AlertManager and Prometheus Integration
+Integrating AlertManager and Prometheus
 ****************************************

 Sending Alerts to Robusta
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For Robusta to improve Prometheus alerts, Robusta has to first receive those alerts from AlertManager.
+For Robusta to :ref:`improve Prometheus alerts<Enhanced Prometheus Alerts>`, Robusta has to first receive those alerts from AlertManager.

 If you installed Robusta's :ref:`Embedded Prometheus Stack` then no configuration is necessary.
 For other setups, read on!